How to Become a Cybersecurity Analyst

 What Does a Cybersecurity Analyst Do?

-Cybersecurity analysts perform a number of important job functions, including:
+One of many roles within cybersecurity, cybersecurity analysts perform a number of important job functions.

-- Designing and maintaining firewalls and other security measures to keep data safe
+- Maintaining firewalls and other security measures to keep data safe

 - Monitoring data systems for intrusion from those with criminal intent